 After registering for PPS in September (register early for the discount), it was not until October 24th that the online system opened up and I could actually see the programs available.
 I had my profile set up and CV uploaded and ready to go.

 Small aside: Rutgers and MCPHS.
-I did not apply through nor have I recruited for Rutgers or MCPHS for a variety of reasons (feel free to contact me).
+I did not apply through nor have I recruited for Rutgers or MCPHS (nothing nefarious or anything like that, just not worth talking about here.
+Feel free to contact me).
 Ample information on their application process exists online.
 Preparation as detailed here is entirely transferable to preparation for Rutgers or MCPHS programs.

 After filtering Rutgers out about 100 fellowship programs remained.
 After spending about 2-3 hours weighing each of them against my requirements above, I identified 10 programs to pursue further.